 At present clinicians do not have a consensus on the definition of ACLF.
 Also, we do not have a satisfactory understanding of the pathophysiology, the use of prognostic scoring system and guidelines to the management of ACLF.
 Subsequent studies to better understand ACLF is vital.
 In future, we should be able to accurately determine appropriate interventions and management strategies to help us ascertain the best approach to divert our resources based on cost-effective, evidence-based medicine.

 ACLF is a serious disease with very high morbidity and mortality.
-It is best managed by a multidisciplinary team that includes a specialty trained nurse, internist, liver specialist, neurologist, transplant surgeon, intensivist, pathologist, infectious disease expert, and a radiologist.
+It is best managed by an interprofessional team that includes a specialty trained nurse, internist, liver specialist, neurologist, transplant surgeon, intensivist, pathologist, infectious disease expert, and a radiologist.
 To date, the treatment is symptomatic and geared towards the control of the primary disorder causing liver problems.
 The outlook for most patients is guarded.
 While liver transplant can help prolong life, the procedure is also associated with serious complications that are life-threatening.
 (Level V)

 |||Praktiknjo M,Clees C,Pigliacelli A,Fischer S,Jansen C,Lehmann J,Pohlmann A,Lattanzi B,Krabbe VK,Strassburg CP,Arroyo V,Merli M,Meyer C,Trebicka J, Sarcopenia Is Associated With Development of Acute-on-Chronic Liver Failure in Decompensated Liver Cirrhosis Receiving Transjugular Intrahepatic Portosystemic Shunt.
 Clinical and translational gastroenterology.
 2019 Mar 29; [PubMed PMID: 30939488]|